tarantool/doc/sphinx/book/box/index.rst

 For database storage Tarantool uses MsgPack rules.
 Storage is variable-length, so the smallest number requires only one byte but the largest number requires nine bytes.
-When a field has a 'NUM' index, all values must be unsigned integers between 0 and 18,446,744,073,709,551,615.
+When a field has an 'unsigned' index, all values must be unsigned integers between 0 and 18,446,744,073,709,551,615.

 A *string* is a variable-length sequence of bytes,